 Theatre@York Production dedicated to CUPE 3903, directed by Keshia Palm

 Radium Girls by D.W.
 Gregory recounts the true story of Grace Fryer and several other young factory workers who were exposed to toxic radium over several years while working for the US Radium Corporation in Orange, New Jersey in the 1920s.
-The themes of worker's rights, labour and workplace safety tie directly to the labour disruption on campus.
-The company dedicates our production to CUPE 3903, standing firmly in solidarity with CUPE's demands.

 Learn more →